PrimeLens/django-notes/README.md

 ## Models
 - each app has a models.py define your classes in there
 - classes inherit from django.db.models

-In `/myfirstapp/models.py` define the class like this
+- do NOT name your model as a plural as django adds an 's' anyway in the admin In `/myfirstapp/models.py` define the class like this

 ```
+# not plural
 class Item(models.Model):
     # CharField must have max_length
     title = models.CharField(max_length=200)